Kani712/CMSI-583/README.md

 4. Palindrome checker
 5. Divisible by 3

-The turing machine provides if given string is accepted or not accepted.
+The turing machine provides if given strings are accepted or not accepted.

 ## Program Description